 Form 471, the Services Ordered and Certification Form, functions as a request for E-Rate discounts from USAC for eligible services that were competitively bid pursuant to Form 470.
-Form 471 can consist of one or more individual funding requests, separated by service category and selected service provider.
+Form 471 can consist of one or more individual funding requests, separated by service category.